 Alcohol

-Dinners, mingling and pubs – as a student in Sweden, there’s a large choice of parties!
-Going to a party also means that you are in a situation where alcohol is available.
+Banquets, mixers, and pubs – as a student, there is a wide range of parties to attend.
+Going to parties also means you’ll find yourself in situations where alcohol is present.
 For many, this is associated with positive experiences, but not for everyone.
-Excessive consumption of alcohol negatively affects studies and health – and may involve hazardous use that can lead to harm or dependence.
+Excessive alcohol consumption negatively affects your studies and health – and may indicate risky drinking that can develop into harmful use or dependence.

-In Sweden, alcohol is seen by many students as a natural part of student life.
+Alcohol is seen by many students as a natural part of student life.
 But to constantly find yourself in situations where alcohol is present can lead to losing control of your consumption.
-Many find it hard to say no to drinking alcohol, because it feels like it is expected of them.
+Many find it hard to say no to, because it feels like it is expected of them.

-Research shows that many students are at risk of hazardous use.
-Hazardous use is characterised by excessive alcohol consumption and can cause you to behave in a way you do not usually and to take greater risks.
-In the long run, high alcohol consumption can lead to harmful use or dependence where you completely lose control of how much you drink.
+Research shows that many students engage in risky drinking.
+This means drinking more than what is healthy and can lead you to behave in ways you usually wouldn’t and take greater risks.
+Over time, high alcohol consumption can develop into harmful use or dependence, where you lose control of how much you drink.

 How do you react to alcohol?